tcbuck/shopping_list/README.md

-This is a file which holds a shopping list in an array
+This is a file which holds a shopping list in an array, changes have been made